MicrosoftDocs/win32/desktop-src/direct3d12/vrs.md

 - Screen-space image tile size is 16x16 or smaller.
 - Shading rate requested by your application is guaranteed to be delivered exactly (for precision of temporal and other reconstruction filters).
 - SV_ShadingRate PS input is supported.
-- The per-provoking-vertex (also known as per-primitive) shading rate, is valid when one viewport is used and `SV_ViewportIndex` is not written to.
+- The per-provoking-vertex (also known as per-primitive) shading rate, is valid when one viewport is used and `SV_ViewportArrayIndex` is not written to.
 - The per-provoking-vertex rate can be used with more than one viewport if the *SupportsPerVertexShadingRateWithMultipleViewports* capability is set to `true`.
-Additionally, in that case, that rate can be used when `SV_ViewportIndex` is written to.
+Additionally, in that case, that rate can be used when `SV_ViewportArrayIndex` is written to.

 ### List of capabilities
 - *AdditionalShadingRatesSupported*